Asanka-Data-Analyst/SQL-Data-Cleaning-Layoffs-Project/README.md

-# SQL-Data-Cleaning-Layoffs-Project
+# 🧹 SQL Data Cleaning Project – Layoffs Dataset
 A full SQL data cleaning walkthrough using layoffs data

-# 🧹 SQL Data Cleaning Project – Layoffs Dataset

 This project demonstrates how to clean a real-world dataset using SQL.
 The dataset used contains information about tech company layoffs and includes fields such as company, location, industry, and more.